Guiana Space Centre

 Why was Kourou built at this latitude?

-Kourou's near-equatorial location at 5.2317°N is deliberate: equatorial sites maximise the Earth's rotational boost (~465 m/s eastward velocity) and minimise the inclination change needed for GEO and GTO missions.
+Kourou's near-equatorial location at 5.2317°N is deliberate: equatorial sites maximise the Earth's rotational boost (around 465 m/s eastward velocity) and minimise the inclination change needed for GEO and GTO missions.
 This translates directly into payload mass savings.

 See all launch sites: Launch site directory →